-By Bella Watts, Editor
+By Bella Watts, Editor-in-Chief

-As the Payton community grapples with the endurance required by remote learning, it is of no surprise that students feel disheartened as they have had to trade the trademark red file lockers for bedrooms, east cafe banter with kitchen zoom calls, and train line trips for walks around the block.
+As the Payton community grapples with the endurance required by remote learning, it is of no surprise that students feel disheartened as they have had to trade the trademark red file lockers for bedrooms, east cafe banter with kitchen Zoom calls, and train line trips for walks around the block.